 Update your menu boards

 Here's your chance to get rid of items you no longer use and add new items your cashiers might need access to.
-You can also use this opportunity to optimize your menu boards as mentioned in step 5 of our 5 Quick Tips to Speed Up Your Serving Lines article.
+You can also use this opportunity to optimize your menu boards or make other changes that'll help speed up your serving lines.